ZacharyLiu-CS/neovim_luafiles/README.md

   use 'wbthomason/packer.nvim'                  -- Have packer manage itself

   -- My plugins here
-  use "nvim-lua/plenary.nvim"                   -- Lua module required by lots of plugins (e.g., telescope)
+  use "nvim-lua/plenary.nvim"                   -- Lua module required by many plugins (e.g., telescope)

   -- Color scheme
-  use "folke/tokyonight.nvim"
+  use "folke/tokyonight.nvim"                   -- config in colorscheme.lua file
   use "kyazdani42/nvim-web-devicons"            -- config the icon
+  use { "catppuccin/nvim", as = "catppuccin" }

   -- Status line
   use "nvim-lualine/lualine.nvim"
   use "akinsho/bufferline.nvim"
   use "lewis6991/gitsigns.nvim"
+  use "moll/vim-bbye"                          -- close buffer in better way use "aserowy/tmux.nvim"

   -- File exploer
   use "kyazdani42/nvim-tree.lua"